Ace Bhatti

-Ahsen Rafiq "Ace" Bhatti (born 13 September 1969) is a British actor who trained at the London Academy of Music and Dramatic Art.
-He has appeared in numerous television series, including Cardiac Arrest, Holding On, NCS: Manhunt, New Street Law, Life Isn't All Ha Ha Hee Hee, The Sarah Jane Adventures and EastEnders and The Good Karma Hospital.
+Ahsen Rafiq "Ace" Bhatti is a British actor.
+Early in his career, he appeared in the BBC series Cardiac Arrest (1994–1995), Holding On (1997), NCS: Manhunt (2001–2002), and New Street Law (2006–2007), as well as the ITV series Cold Blood (2005–2008).
+He had a recurring role in the Doctor Who spin-off The Sarah Jane Adventures (2008–2011) and played Yusef Khan in the soap opera EastEnders (2010–2011).

+Early life and education

+Bhatti was born in Nottingham.
+He trained at the London Academy of Music and Dramatic Art.

 Career

 Bhatti began acting at age fourteen starring in the children series Dramarama, however it wasn't until the nineties until he furthered his career, for which he appeared in the British soap opera Family Pride, Band of Gold, Holding On, and most notably as Dr Rajesh Rajah in Cardiac Arrest, among many other television roles during this time.
 In 2002, Bhatti made a brief appearance in Bend It Like Beckham, played the central character Dave in BBC Three's dark comedy Grease Monkeys (2003), and played flashy Ash Aslan in 2006's New Street Law.
 In 2007, he took on a minor role for two episodes in the first series of Secret Diary of a Call Girl as Ashok, a regular client of the main character, Belle.
 He reappeared in 2010 in the same role.
 In 2008, Bhatti appeared as a supporting character in the second series of The Sarah Jane Adventures, and reprised his role for the third series in 2009, the fourth series in 2010 and in the fifth series in 2011.
 Although credited in his early career by his birth name Ahsen Bhatti, Bhatti changed his professional name to Ace Bhatti (Ace is a childhood nickname).
 In 2011, he played Commander Khokar in the BBC2 series The Shadow Line.

 In April 2013, Bhatti became a patron of Theatre Royal Wakefield.
 In 2018, he played Freddie Mercury's father Bomi Bulsara in the biopic Bohemian Rhapsody.